Skip to Content

 5. Grotto Canyon

 As you leave Kananaskis Country and make your way toward Canmore, you’ll pass one of my favorite hikes in the area – Grotto Canyon!
 This stunning 4.2 km (2.6-mile) hike can be done in both summer and winter.
-The trail starts from the Grotto Mountain day-use parking lot.
+The trail starts from the Grotto Mountain day-use parking lot and this stop will take about 1.5 to 2.5 hours.
 It’s about a kilometer to get to the creek bed, which slowly narrows as the rock walls get higher around you and more spectacular.

 At the fork in the creek, take a right to get to Grotto Canyon Falls.
 But don’t overlook what you might see before the stunning waterfall!
 Keep an eye out to the left just before reaching the falls, you should see pictographs that are 500-1,000 years old painted right at eye level.